Hey, we're going to need a gorbasm update today, Mr. Mamon.

 So I really think it's conspiracy.

-I really I'm dead serious.
+I really, I'm dead serious.

-If for that to work, the Israelis would have to stop firing.
+I think he's if for that to work, the Israelis would have to stop firing.

-Here's here's the story that he's talking about.
+Here's the story that he's talking about.

-Uh it's from the BBC.
+It's from the BBC.

-Um Secretary General Kofi Annan and Prime Minister Tony Blair have called for an international force to be sent to Lebanon to stop attacks on Israel.
+UN Secretary General Kofi Annan and Prime Minister Tony Blair have called for an international force to be sent to Lebanon to stop attacks on Israel.

-Uh Tony Blair said the force could stop the bombardment coming over into Israel and therefore gives Israel a reason to stop its attacks on Hezbollah.
+Tony Blair said the force could stop the bombardment coming over into Israel and therefore gives Israel a reason to stop its attacks on Hezbollah.

 All right, what's the problem with this?

-What do you mean enforce the peace?
+What do you mean, enforce the peace?

-How there's no such thing until somebody loses.
+There's no such thing until somebody loses.

-Enforce the peace.
+Enforce the peace?

 What peace?